Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour | 📍 Google Maps | Website

 Nogales, Sonora will forever be one of my favorite day trips from Tucson.
-Just over an hour from downtown via I-19, it’s a lovely town offering an authentic taste of Mexico close to home.
+This lovely town is just over an hour from downtown via I-19, and offers an authentic taste of Mexico close to home.
 Stock up on handmade gifts, freshly made tortillas, and memories that will leave you longing for Mexico well after you return to Tucson.

 Park your car on the U.S. side of the border, then walk into Mexico to avoid the hassle of driving back across the border.
 There is a parking lot (pay no more than $10) just outside of the main gates, so it’s easy to do.
 Walk across and enjoy vibrant shops, delicious Sonoran food, and the authentic culture that brings Tucson to life.